Nagaveni2004/Nagaveni2004/README.md

 📌I'm currently interested in learning new technologies like web development and programming languages like python,java

-📌
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: If I'm not coding you can find me debugging my homework:)
+📌Fun fact: If I'm not coding you can find me debugging my homework:)
 <!---
 Nagaveni2004/Nagaveni2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.